bronnie313/ronnie-bisaso/README.md

 ### Usage

-To run the project, execute the following command:https://github.com/bronnie313/ronnie-bisaso.git
+To run the project, execute the following command: ` npm start `

 <!--
 Example command: